-This chapter will close on her mother, whose joys were stabbed by misery.
+This chapter will include information until the death of her mother, in 1931, whose joys were interrupted by misery.
 She nonetheless, conducted a memorable well-led life.

 This embraces 1760’s Ireland and Scotland to 1911’s Canada.
 Granny’s generation was not completed until her mother’s last-born came and that was two months in front of the 1911 census.
 As chance would have it, Granny’s first-born made the cut too, by three months.